Cows In Winter 101 | How To Keep Dairy or Beef Cattle Warm and Happy

 Having constant access to a clean and unfrozen water supply for your cows is an absolute must!

-There are two common options.
-The most common is to add a submersible or floating heater to a stock tank.
-We have a submersible heater with a 100 gallon stock tank that we currently use a backup but has worked great when in use.
+The most common is to add submersible or floating tank heaters to water tanks.
+We have a submersible heater with a 100-gallon stock tank that we currently use as a backup.
+It’s worked great when in use.
 The downfall of this setup is needing to run buckets of water out to fill it if you don’t have a frost-proof hydrant right next to it.

 Do cows need shelter in the winter?

 The short answer is, “yes.”
 But not necessarily all the time.
-We have found that cows prefer to be outside when they can and so we try to reserve access to our barn shelter for only when weather conditions turn extreme.
+We have found that cows prefer to be outside when they can and so we try to reserve access to our barn shelter only when weather conditions turn extreme.
 That said, if you have a suitable barn setup, you can certainly give them as much access to it as you’d like.

 Observation is your greatest tool when it comes to allowing your cows to have or not have access to a barn or other shelter.
-During the winter months, we keep close watch on the weather and the cows themselves to know when it’s time to open up the barn for access.
+During the winter months, we keep a close eye on the weather and the cows themselves to know when it’s time to open up the barn for access.

 The other day the thermometer showed -2°F so we opened up the barn for our milk cow overnight.
 The next morning she greeted us outside for her morning milking, so we just milked her outside!